lago-morph/chiller-doc/cicd_overview.md

 ## CI/CD triggers
 - Creating a pull request into a release-a.b.c branch triggers the CI process.
 - Closing a pull request (merge) into a release-a.b.c branch triggers the CD(elivery) process.
-- Creating a pull request into a main triggers the install testing part of the CD(elivery) process.
+- Creating a pull request into a main triggers the install testing part of the CD(eployment) process.
 - Closing a pull request (merge) into main triggers deployment into production.
 The production deployment is monitored and automatically rolled back if certain metrics are out of bounds.
 - Creating an issue with a specially crafted name will trigger creation of various types of test environments in a release-* branch.